postmanlabs/labs-docs/v6/postman/working_with_APIs/introduction_to_apis.md

 ---

-### What is a Postman Collection?
+### Overview

-Postman's API feature provides you an end-to-end API development platform which will help accelerate the API development process.
+Postman's API feature provides you an end-to-end API development platform to help accelerate the API development process.
 With this you will be able to build an abstraction of the API in Postman.
-You will also be able to represent API entities like schemas, metrics, and gateways.
+You will also be able to represent API entities like schemas, metrics, and gateways in Postman.
 As part of this, Postman also offers reporting tools and services to provide insights into each of these API entities.

+You can create and manage your APIs in the workspace, update meta information like name, description, and so on, and create or import a new schema in an API.
+You will be able to link mocks, documentation and environments to an API and even be able to version them.
+You will also be able to link test suites, integration tests, and contract tests to specific versions of an API.

 [![sample collection Echo](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-Collection_headers.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-Collection_headers.png)

-### Why create collections?

-Here are several reasons why you should create collections.

-#### Organization
-You can group together requests into folders and collections, so that you don't have to search through your history repeatedly.

-#### Documentation
-You can add a name and descriptions to requests, folders, and collections.
-In Postman, you can use the collection browser to view the documentation.
-In Postman Pro, you can create and publish beautiful API documentation pages.

-#### Test suites
-You can attach test scripts to requests and build integration test suites.

-#### Conditional workflows
-You can use scripts to pass data between API requests and build workflows that mirror your actual API use case.

 For more information on collections, see: